 Mechanical Problems and Skullduggery

-The Natchez appeared to be catching the Lee when, during the second night, a valve broke causing a half hour delay while repairs were made.
+The Natchez appeared to be catching the Lee when, during the second night, a valve broke causing a half-hour delay while repairs were made.

 Captain Cannon also had another trick up his sleeve.
 On the morning of the third day, he made a rendezvous with the Frank Pargoud steamboat.
-The two ships were tied together and fuel transferred to the Lee.
+The two ships were tied together and fuel was transferred to the Lee.

-With the two vessels lashed together, and with the added assist of the Frank Pargoud, the Robert E. Lee could refuel while still pushing up the river.
+With the two vessels lashed together, and with the added assistance of the Frank Pargoud, the Robert E. Lee could refuel while still pushing up the river.
 Those who placed their money on a Natchez victory demanded that the Lee be disqualified.
 Bets were cancelled in some European countries, but American bookies said it was a fair race; too bad if you picked the wrong boat.

 At Memphis, a huge crowd had gathered at the Western Union office for news of how the contestants were doing as they passed Helena, Arkansas.
 However, the line had been brought down by a fierce storm, but the news came through in the late afternoon that the Lee was ahead by 54 minutes.
-Cannon were stuffed with blank charges and fireworks and bonfires readied to welcome the Robert E. Lee, which was the favourite of the Memphis folks.
+Cannons were stuffed with blank charges and fireworks and bonfires readied to welcome the Robert E. Lee, which was the favourite of the Memphis folks.

 The cry of “Here she comes,” went up to be joined by a cacophony of explosives.
-But. as the vessel drew closer in the darkness, it became clear it wasn't the Lee.
+But as the vessel drew closer in the darkness, it became clear it wasn't the Lee.
 It was the steamship Thompson Dean that left New Orleans a day before the race began and whose skipper must have been quite surprised and pleased at being given such a wonderful Memphis welcome.
 By the time, the true object of the affections of Memphians arrived, the bonfires were mostly just glowing embers.

 The Final Stretch

 By the evening of July 3, it looked as though the race was over, but then the Lee smacked into a sand bar and shuddered to a halt.
 It took a while for Cannon to back his vessel off the obstruction as the Natchez approached.
 But, Capt.
-Leathers then rammed into the same sandbar, wiping out any catch up.
+Leathers then rammed into the same sandbar, wiping out any catch-up.
 The two steamers were 16 miles apart and Leathers was closing when fog descended on the river.

 The more cautious of the two skippers, Leathers tied up the Natchez to wait for the fog to lift.
-But, Cannon kept moving even if very slowly and widened the gap to his rival.
+But, Cannon kept moving, even if very slowly, and widened the gap to his rival.
 When the fog lifted, Cannon realized he had an insurmountable lead and celebrated by doing a cartwheel on the deck.